Lounging Poolside During The Heat Wave? Here's What You Should Wear

-You heard the weather report: next week is gonna be a scorcher.
-All across the country, temperatures are expected to hit an all-time high, with many reaching above 30 degrees.
-But while those on the coast can hit the sea after work, us Londoners will be trekking to our nearest lido or rooftop pool to catch some rays.
-Finding the best poolside 'fit (and a great swimsuit to match) is our top priority — and we accessorise with lots of sunscreen, drinking water, and occasionally a handbag full of Prosecco.
+You heard the weather report: this weekend's gonna be a scorcher.
+All across the country, temperatures are expected to hit an all time high, with many reaching those dreaded triple digits.
+But while a majority of the population can simply hit up their local community pool, country club, or backyard to escape the blazing heat, us New Yorkers don't have quite the same variety of options.
+Here, we do pool parties a little differently.
+Finding the best poolside 'fit (and a great swimsuit to match) is our top priority — and we accessorize with lots of sunscreen, drinking water, and occasionally a handbag full of Prosecco.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.